Abdominal Transplant Surgery Fellowship

 Organ Procurement

-- Back table organ preparation with or without complex reconstruction
+- Back table organ preparation including complex reconstruction

 - Donation after brain death